How to Buy a Rowing Machine: Top 7 Questions & Answers

 NordicTrack RW900 Interactive Rowing Machine

-4. Storage: Some rowers can fold in half, others have wheels on the bottom and others can be stored upright, taking up minimal floor space.
-Decide what style fits best in your home.
+4. Storage: Some rowers can fold in half.
+Other models have wheels on the bottom – or can be stored upright, taking up minimal floor space.
+Decide what storage style fits best in your home.

 5. Durability: Typically, cheaper machines require more maintenance and are not as durable.
-However, well-made rowing machines like the Concept2 have a really long lifespan and require minimal upkeep or care.
+However, well-made rowing machines like the Concept2 have a really long lifespan and need minimal upkeep or care.

 6. Weight Capacity: Check the maximum weight capacity of the machine to ensure it will support your weight.
 (Lower-end machines usually have a lower weight capacity.)